 Comfort: Beignets and cheese

-Shrimp and pork and greens that are oh so good
+Shrimp and pork and greens at Ritual restaurant.

 It really began with the hush puppies.
 Our cocktails were agreeable — the French 125 a big hit — and we had decided to share a few plates.
 I was dining with a couple who had hosted a Brockhaus dinner, and we were at the restaurant because of their invitation.
 They had been to the place once before, and told me they liked it, and thought I would, too.
 I did, especially those hush puppies and the greens on the Turf & Surf.
 The former are made with sourdough, and are lightly bathed with jalapeño jelly, served in a coffee cup lined with butcher paper, an eye-pleasing appetizer.
 Moist, hot, tender, nice juxtaposition between the crispy exterior texture and the dense (in a good way) interior.
 I’ve eaten more than my fair share of these things, and other than my grandmother’s and a basket of them I had years ago in North Carolina, these are the best I’ve put in my mouth.